awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-findAllKeys.md

 # findAllKeys<a name="cloudhsm_mgmt_util-findAllKeys"></a>

 The findAllKeys command in cloudhsm\_mgmt\_util gets the keys that a specified crypto user \(CU\) owns or shares\.
 It also returns a hash of the user data on each of the HSMs\.
 You can use the hash to determine at a glance whether the users, key ownership, and key sharing data are the same on all HSMs in the cluster\.
+In the output, the keys owned by the user are annotated by `(o)` and shared keys are annotated by `(s)`\.

 findAllKeys returns public keys only when the specified CU owns the key, even though all CUs on the HSM can use any public key\.
 This behavior is different from [findKey](key_mgmt_util-findKey.md) in key\_mgmt\_util, which returns public keys for all CU users\.